 Here are other accomplishments related to individual player earnings:

-- G.T.
+G.T.
 Hancock and Emerson Keith have the two highest totals of sanctioned disc golf tournaments played within one year: 75 and 73, respectively.
 Interestingly, both averaged between $100 and $200 per tournament, hail from near Dallas, Texas, and have been PDGA members since 2011.
+This feat is made even more impressive when you consider that in 2021, the most tournaments played was by Mario Short at 42.

 What's to Come?